 Jesse joined Harrison Design’s Los Angeles office in 2010 as business development director.
 Prior to that, Jesse had cofounded a company in Atlanta that brands, markets and manages luxury properties for event, media, television and film partnerships.
 His previous experience includes directing a contemporary art gallery in Atlanta and specializing in marketing fine art for the Atlanta Decorative Arts Center.
 He’s a founding member of UNICEF NextGen Los Angeles; is on the development committee of the Los Angeles Conservancy; served on the advisory board of DIFFA: Design Industries Foundation Fighting AIDS in Los Angeles, and is a member of the Institute of Classical Architecture and Art.

-A leader in education and community engagement, Barbara has led Harrison Design’s West Coast interiors practice since joining the Santa Barbara office in 2005.
+Since joining the Santa Barbara office in 2005, Barbara has led Harrison Design’s West Coast interiors practice.
 With a Certificate of Design from the University of California at Santa Barbara-Extension, Barbara’s work spans residential, hospitality and commercial design.
-She is a member emeritus of the Pearl Chase Society and past member of the Courthouse Legacy Foundation and Museum of Art Docent Council.
-Previously, she was on the County of Santa Barbara Historic Landmarks Advisory Commission.
-In 2007, she received the Saint Barbara Award from the City of Santa Barbara for outstanding service to enhance and preserve the built environment of Santa Barbara.
+Actively engaged in the design community, she’s a founding member and member emeritus of both the Pearl Chase Society Board and the Courthouse Legacy Foundation Board.
+Barbara is a past Docent Board President and member of the Museum of Art Docent Council.
+Previously, she was on the City of Santa Barbara Historic Landmarks and Planning Commissions.
+In 2007, Barbara received the Saint Barbara Award from the City of Santa Barbara for outstanding service to enhance and preserve the built environment of Santa Barbara.

 Bulent A. Baydar